rafikee/souptrader/README.md

 # SoupTrader

 A trading performance tracking system that integrates with Alpaca API to track and analyze trading performance.
+In my version I manually uploaded historical data not from Alpaca into the db.
+Now this program updates my database from Alpaca daily.

 ## Setup